strongloop/strongloop.com2/_posts/2020-06-10-may-slack-qa.md

   price?: number;
 ....
 ```

-Then run npm run build, npm run migrate, the table should have columns:
+Then run `npm run build` and then `npm run migrate` commands, the table should have columns:
 ```
 price       |                | double precision
 ```